ansys/pymechanical/doc/source/user_guide_session/index.rst

     mechanical = launch_mechanical()

-If multiple versions of product are installed, then you can use ``exec_file`` argument to chose the product to launch.
+If multiple versions of product are installed, then you can use ``exec_file`` argument to select the version of the product to launch.

 .. code:: python